 The colour red stuck around over the years because red is was very bright and stood out.
 It’s the colour of blood, war, passion and power which was the reason why it was used at the time.
 The bright blood red colour just made the devil more unnatural sequentially evil looking as a result.
 The red was connected with hellfire.
 The popular type of red that they used for illustrated manuscripts back then was called Minium.
 It contributed to the overall orangey redness of the colour for centuries.
 The type of red found in paintings is a dark but bright red.

 In the 15th century, green was a colour used to portray the devil.
 In paintings and books like the illuminated manuscript the Codex Gigas, also known as The Devil’s Bible because of many illustrations of the devils having a green face, claws and a blue body in portrait.
-And the painting Saint Wolfgang and the Devil by Michael Pascher has a green devil talking to the Pope with secondary ass face looking outwards of the painting.
+The painting Saint Wolfgang and the Devil by Michael Pascher has a green devil talking to the Pope with secondary face from his ass looking outwards yo the left of the painting.
 In the Medieval times in the Anglo-Saxon region, the devil was illustrated in various ways in illuminated manuscripts has dragons, cockatrices and other types of horned goblin-like mystical beasts.
 Green for many centuries was associated with poison.
 It was used to paint dead bodies like in many images of the Great Plague.
 Even though around the same time green was also used to symbolize hope, it was also used in drapery, murals and church alters has a luxury item.

 In Marlowe’s and Gothe’s Faust, a story about a man who sold his soul to a devilish creature for power.
 The devilish creature in service to the devil is called Mephistopheles.
 In the play, he is described to be a pale man with black hair with sharp features.
 But on market media, Mephistopheles was painted red in demon form on the first edition of books produced.
 Mephistopheles was a character that originated from German folklore but was noted to be in the play, Faust.
 Once was a grandeur fallen angel torn between pride and despair to a coldhearted, cynical and witty from one playwright Marlowe to the other playwright Goethe.
 Mephistopheles was the modern day devil that even Shakespeare used in his play Merry Wives of Windsor.

 The red colour stuck in association with the devil.
 Over time we associated the devil even stronger with red in different types of various media, for example, comics book, movies and television.
 Within the 20th century, the devil turns into a fun guy in marketing alcohol and chocolates.
 For anything that is seen as naughty and indulgent the devil’s image was used for advertising sometimes in green but mostly in red.
 The green made the illustrations look more like a goblin and a servant.
-The red became more linked to hellfire than blood; the devil is still red but the associations of the colour’s meaning changed.
-More linked to a visualization of Hell than a battlefield.
+The devil red became more linked to hellfire than blood.
+The devil is still red.
+But the associations of the colour’s meaning changed over the years; more linked to a visualization of Hell than a battlefield.